0xemmkty/tinymind-blog/content/blog/i-am-thinking-abt-my-view-on-relationship-after-my-boy-friend-find-a-gf-and-dis-sth-abt-his-gf-with-me.md

 really, i think this is self value stuff.
 he asked me what's wrong he did, i say too low self value, too like a dog to your gf ....
 (here i dont want to agrue that in what kind of situation become dog is cute, and in what kind of situaton become dog is totally stupid)

+***sorry, i cant understand why people like to have this kind of relationship and called it romantic relationship***
+***kill me please***